-Please note: CIT uses the National Vetting Bureau (NVB) to help assess the suitability of all applicants on this programme.
+Please note: MTU Cork uses the National Vetting Bureau (NVB) to help assess the suitability of all applicants on this programme.
 It is important to note that participation in or completion of this programme may be affected by subsequent disclosure/discovery.

-Depending upon the outcome of the vetting process, the Institute reserves the following rights:
+Depending upon the outcome of the vetting process, the University reserves the following rights:

 In all circumstances, it is the applicant/student’s responsibility to proactively disclose any convictions/cases pending.
-The Institute reserves the right to inform any placement agency of the existence of any convictions/cases pending.
+The University reserves the right to inform any placement agency of the existence of any convictions/cases pending.

 Applied Social Studies

 A key Irish source of information related to social care practice can be accessed at http://www.socialstudies.ie